byteball/counterstake-bridge/README.md

 # Counterstake assistant and watchdog

-This bot assists [Counterstake bridge](https://counterstake.org) users with cross-chain transfers for a portion (currently 1%) of the transaction.
+This bot assists [Counterstake bridge](https://counterstake.org) users with cross-chain transfers for a portion (currently 1%) of the transactions.

 The bot monitors ongoing transfers and, on detection of a dishonest claim or challenge, counterstakes and maintains an open challenge against dishonest stakes until their capitulation, for a potential ROI of 66.7%.
 See [how Counterstake works](https://counterstake.org/how-it-works).